abachman/surf/README.md

 `surf` focuses on convention over configuration.
 It is, in my opinion, the best way to setup rails on ubuntu on a vps.
 The only configurable option right now is application name, nothing else can be changed.

+`surf` celebrates minimism and simplicity by not being a generalized solution.
+Surf is less than 100k at the time of this writing.

 `surf` is a command build with [sub](http://github.com/37signals/sub) and only needs bash, sed, ssh, scp, and git to function.

 ## Install